Skip to main content

 Academy of Motion Picture Arts and SciencesAcademy Film Archive

-Pickford Center For Motion Pictures Study
+Pickford Center For Motion Picture Study

-1313 Vine Street, Los Angeles, CA 90028
+Los Angeles, CA 90028

-Dedicated to the preservation, restoration, documentation, exhibition and study of motion pictures, the Academy Film Archive is home to one of the most diverse and extensive motion picture collections in the world.
+Dedicated to the preservation, restoration, documentation, exhibition, and study of motion pictures, the Academy Film Archive is home to one of the most diverse and extensive motion picture collections in the world.

 Emory University Manuscript, Archives, and Rare Book Library (MARBL)

-540 Asbury Circle, Atlanta, GA 30322
+Atlanta, GA 30322

-Phone: 404-727-6887
+Tel: 404-727-6887

-The Hatch-Billops collection donated by Camille Billops and James V. Hatch includes: thousands of rare books, periodicals, posters, and pamphlets on African American history and culture; Interviews with over 1,200 cultural figures; Records of the Karamu Theater in Cleveland, OH; scripts of over 1,000 African American plays; and Paul Robeson files, featuring photographs, programs, and an extensive clippings file.
+The Hatch-Billops collection donated by Camille Billops and James V. Hatch includes: thousands of rare books, periodicals, posters, and pamphlets on African American history and culture; interviews with over 1,200 cultural figures; records of the Karamu Theater in Cleveland, OH; scripts of over 1,000 African American plays; and Paul Robeson files, featuring photographs, programs, and an extensive clippings file.

-101 Independence Ave.
-SE
+101 Independence Ave, SE

-James Madison Building, LM 336, Washington, DC 20540-4690
+James Madison Building, LM 336

-Phone: (202) 707-8572
+Tel: (202) 707-8572

 Fax: (202) 707-2371